Keerthishan-Keerthi/diabetes-prediction-ICT1920062/README.md

 ## Setup Instructions

 1. **Environment setup**:

    Python version and the exact versions of the libraraies used during the development and execution of the model are provided in the **requirements.txt.file**.
+   Anaconda navigator with Jupyter Notebook was used for the development and testing purposes of this model.
    Following libraries are rquired to be installed before running the model:
       - tensorflow
       - numpy